karlb/wikdict-gemini/README.md

 ## Local Testing

-* Run `./make_venv.sh` to create a python virtual environment with the required dependencies.
+* Run `uv sync` to create a python virtual environment with the required dependencies.
 * Adapt the `gmnisrv.ini` to you local paths and run `gmnisrv -C gmnisrv.ini`.
 * Test at [gemini://localhost](gemini://localhost)